 Over the course of years, HCV infection can cause major damage to the liver.
-For every 100 people with chronic HCV infection, between five and 20 people will go on to develop cirrhosis, according to the CDC.
+For every 100 people with chronic HCV infection, between 5 and 20 people will go on to develop cirrhosis.
 In fact, HCV infection is the leading cause of cirrhosis and liver cancer.

 The liver is an organ that detoxifies the blood and makes vital nutrients.
 There are many things that can damage the liver.
 Some of these include:

 Over time, inflammation in the liver causes scarring and permanent damage (called cirrhosis).
 At the point of cirrhosis, the liver is unable to heal itself.
 Cirrhosis can lead to:

 There may be few symptoms after initial HCV infection.
 Many people with hepatitis C don’t even know they have the life-threatening disease.

 HCV attacks the liver.
 Many people exposed develop a chronic infection after initial infection with HCV.
 Chronic HCV infection slowly causes inflammation and damage in the liver.
 Sometimes the condition may not be diagnosed for 20 or 30 years.